 Surfing Economics

-‘Surfing Economics’ is the body of research dedicated to the understanding of the multiple values of surfing, and how surfing demands interact with the environemnt.
+‘Surfing Economics’ is the body of research aimed at understanding the multiple values of surfing, and developing governance frameworks that preserve surfing ecosystems.

-Surfing is a lifestyle sport that contributes to the physical, mental and social wellbeing of millions of surfers across the world.
-Further, avid surfers spend thousands of dollars in equipment and travel, feeding billions of dollars into local and global economies.
+Surfing is a lifestyle sport that contributes to the physical, mental, and social wellbeing for millions around the globe.
+It also supports substantial economic activity: avid surfers invest heavily in gear, travel, and events, contributing billions of dollars into local and international economies.

 About Surfing Economics